phaustin/a301_eoas/notebooks/week8/goes_landsat_rio.md

 (week8:goes_landsat_rio)=
 # Combining goes and landsat data using rioxarray

-This is a continuation of {ref}`week8_goes_landsat`.
+This is a continuation of {ref}`week8:goes_landsat`.
 We'll switch back from satpy to goes2go to read in the GOES image, then clip it using `rio.clip_box`.

 The question:  Does `rio.clip_box` give us a better match than `satpy.crop` for the Landsat 30 km x 24 km bounding box?
 If not, can we figure out why?
-The first part of the notebook is identical to the the Landsat section of {ref}`landsat_bounds_find_bounds`.
+The first part of the notebook is identical to the the Landsat section of {ref}`landsat_goes_find_bounds`.
 The GOES section switches to goes2go to get an xarray file instead of a satpy scene object, and then turns the xarray DataArray into a rio.DataArray by adding the GOES crs and affine transform.